codama-idl/codama/packages/nodes/docs/InstructionStatusNode.md

 ### `instructionStatus(status, options)`

-Helper function that creates an `InstructionStatusModeNode` object.
+Helper function that creates an `InstructionStatusNode` object.

 ```ts
 const statusNode = instructionStatus('deprecated', { message: 'Use the newInstruction instead' });